aoterodelaroza/acpdb/README.md

 - `%basename%`: the name of the structure in the database.

-- `%cell%`: a 3x3 matrix with the lattice vectors (same as in a POSCAR).
+- `%cell%`: a 3x3 matrix with the lattice vectors in angstrom (same as in VASP/QE).

+- `%cellbohr%`: a 3x3 matrix with the lattice vectors in bohr.

 - `%charge%`: the molecular charge.

 - `%mult%`: the molecular multiplicity.

 - `%nat%`: the number of atoms.

+- `%ntyp%`: the number of atomic species.

 - `%xyz%`: the block with the atomic coordinates.
 The format of each line is the atomic symbol followed by the x, y, and z coordinates.